Your browser is no longer supported

 Professor Ken Derry

-This course will examine questions of belonging, imagination, and Indigenous identity as presented by a number of Indigenous films.
-Specifically, we will be looking at how these films frame identity in relation to both Indigenous communities and to the larger non-Indigenous nations where these communities reside.
-A key focus of the course will be to consider Indigenous cinematic responses to the historical and ongoing harm of colonialism, and how these films might be part of the process of healing that needs to take place.
+This course will examine how several outstanding Indigenous films consider questions of belonging, imagination, and Indigenous identity.
+These films use humour, drama, horror, romance, and crime to think about what it means to be “Indigenous” — especially within non-Indigenous societies.
+A key focus of the course will be to consider responses to colonialism, and how Indigenous films might be part of the process of healing that needs to take place.
+Not eligible for CR/NCR option.

 Exclusion: VIC108Y1